coaxial/personal-website/README.md

 [![Code Climate](https://codeclimate.com/github/Coaxial/personal-website/badges/gpa.svg)](https://codeclimate.com/github/Coaxial/personal-website)
 [![Test Coverage](https://codeclimate.com/github/Coaxial/personal-website/badges/coverage.svg)](https://codeclimate.com/github/Coaxial/personal-website)

 This is my personal website.
-It is running Rails 4.1, Ruby 2.1.3 and Postgresql.
+It is running Rails 4.2 and is live at [https://py.poujade.org](https://py.poujade.org)
 ## Deployment
 If for some reason you'd like to prentend you're me and deploy my website on your server, here are the steps.